 Ultimately, it’s a question of budget and storage space.
 If you can afford both, winter tyres do a lot to keep you mobile if a nasty Arctic snap blunders into your neck of the woods.
 If you can’t, consider snow chains.
 Where winter tyres work in any cold conditions, snow chains are for snow only.
 So they aren’t as widely useable but they are much more affordable.

-Designing winter tyres
+How are winter tyres designed?

-Official labels on tyres categorise efficiency, wet grip for braking and rolling noise, and are represented by letters.
+Official labels on tyres categorise efficiency, wet grip for braking, and rolling noise, and are represented by letters.
 Auto Zeitung tested a range of parameters, including deceleration, traction, steering precision and driving stability on various surfaces and under the same parallel conditions.
 Comfort and resistance to aquaplaning (when the tyre floats on standing water, losing grip) were also tested.

 Designing a winter tyre that can excel in every discipline is quite a challenge.
 Tyre makers have to juggle compound, tread design and overall construction to find the elusive sweet spot where the rubber can cut through ice and slush, find grip in all conditions – whether slippery or dry – and serve up ride comfort and peace and quiet for drivers.
 On top of this, tyres must also last a long time and not disintegrate when the temperature climbs.